aris012/IT5016_Assessment-2/Assessment 2.md

             return ticket_details

 #### Display Ticket Statistics
-##### Here with the use of lenght function, to count all the ticket created, resolbed and solve.
+##### Here with the use of lenght function, to count all the ticket created, resolved and solve.

           def display_ticket_statistics():
               total_tickets_created = len(open_tickets) + len(closed_tickets) + len(reopened_tickets)